emacs-mirror/emacs/mps/manual/source/glossary/s.rst

         existed at the beginning of the :term:`collection cycle`.
-Note that this does not mean all modifications need to be seen by the collector, only those needed to complete tracing without missing a reachable object (see [PIRINEN98]_ for details), nor does it mean that it won't trace some references created during the collection.
+Note that this does not mean all modifications need to be seen by the collector, only those needed to complete tracing without missing a reachable object (see :ref:`Pirinen (1998)
+        <PIRINEN98>` for details), nor does it mean that it won't
+        trace some references created during the collection.

         .. historical::